bcgov/DBC-APIM/swagger-specs/geocoder/glossary.md

 <a name="changeDate">changeDate</a> | The date a site or intersection address was last changed.
 <a name="Civic address">Civic Address</a> | The address of a site as assigned by an addressing authority such as a municipality.
 A civic address includes a civicNumber, civicNumberPrefix, and the localityName is that assigned by the address authority, not Canada Post.
 <a name="civicNumber">civicNumber</a> | The number assigned to a site on a street by an address authority (e.g., the 1175 in 1175 Douglas St, Victoria, BC).
-<a name="civicNumberSuffix">civicNumberSuffix</a> |
+<a name="civicNumberSuffix">civicNumberSuffix</a> | A single letter that follows the civic number as in 103A, or a fraction as in as in 103 1/2
+<a name="echo">echo</a> | Include unmatched address details such as site name in results.
+<a name="endDate">endDate</a> | The ending date of a time period formatted as YYYY-MM-DD .
+<a name="faults">faults</a> | A list of faults the geocoder found with a given address match.
+Each fault contains the nature of the fault, the address element affected, and the fault penalty.
+For a complete list of faults, see .
+<a name="frontDoorPoint">aName</a> | A point representing the position of the front door or main entrance to a house or building.
+<a name="fullAddress">fullAddress</a> | The cleaned, standardized address of a site in a single string (e.g., RM 104, Student Union Building -- University of Victoria -- 3800 Finnerty Rd, Saanich, BC
 <a name="aName">aName</a> |

 <a name="aName">aName</a> |
-<a name="aName">aName</a> |
-<a name="aName">aName</a> |
-<a name="aName">aName</a> |
-<a name="aName">aName</a> |

-<a name="aName">aName</a> |

-Civic Number Suffix (civicNumberSuffix)

-Usually takes the form of a letter (e.g., as in 103A) or a fraction (as in 103 1/2).
-Echo Unmatched Details (echo)

-Include unmatched address details such as site name in results.
-Default is true.
-End Date (endDate)

-The ending date of a time period formatted as YYYY-MM-DD Faults (faults)

-Contains a list of faults the geocoder found with a given address match.
-Each fault contains the nature of the fault, the address property affected, and the fault penalty.
-Faults include civicNumber.notInAnyBlock, civicNumberSuffix.notMatched, locality.notMatched, locality.isAlias, locality.spelledWrong, locality.missing, provinceCode.missing, provinceCode.notMatched, siteName.notMatched, streetName.notMatched, streetName.spelledWrong, streetType.missing, streetType.notMatched, streetDirection.missing, streetDirection.notMatched, unitDesignator.notMatched, unitNumber.notMatched, unitNumberSuffix.notMatched
-Front Door Point (frontDoorPoint)

-A point representing the position of the front door or main entrance to a house or building.
-Full Address (fullAddress)

-The full address of a site in a single string including unit number, site name, etc. as in:

-    Johnson St and Douglas St, Victoria, BC
-    Floor 1, 525 Superior St, Victoria, BC
-    RM 104, Student Union Building | University of Victoria | 3800 Finnerty Rd, Saanich, BC

-Note that site names have a site name suffix character ("|") for easier comprehension

 Full Site Descriptor (fullSiteDescriptor)